fedarko/strainFlye/README.md

 strainFlye is a pipeline for calling, analyzing, and phasing rare mutations in metagenome-assembled genomes produced from HiFi sequencing data.
 The main inputs to strainFlye are 1) reads and 2) contigs.
-(However, most steps in the pipeline can be "jumped to" if you already have other files [e.g. alignment, SNV calls] ready.)
+However, most steps in the pipeline can be "jumped to" if you already have other files (e.g. alignment, mutation calls) ready.

 <img src="https://github.com/fedarko/strainFlye/raw/main/docs/strainflye-pipeline.png" alt="strainFlye pipeline diagram" />